-If you’re lucky enough to have a fall birthday or are throwing one for someone who does, we’ve gathered some ideas to help you plan a party that features the best of what the season has to offer.
+If you’re lucky enough to have a fall birthday or are throwing one for someone who does, we’ve gathered some fall birthday party ideas to help you plan a gathering that features the best of what the season has to offer.

 ‘Apple of my eye’ party

 There’s nothing like the crisp taste of a freshly picked apple, and there are so many fun directions you can go with an apple-themed party.

 Cheery apple reds and greens make for an easy color scheme.
 For snacks, apple bread, apple slices, and a platter of Cheryl’s buttercream frosted apple cut-out cookies will keep all ages satisfied.

 Food also can play a part in your party activities.
 How about a fun (and more hygienic) twist on the traditional game of bobbing for apples?
 All you need to do is float some apples on the surface of a water-filled tub or basin.
 Then, have your guests take turns trying to scoop out the apples in different challenging ways, such as with chopsticks or with a small spoon.

 An apple cider bar is an easy and affordable way to provide a party-themed beverage.
 Since fall weather can be unpredictable, you can serve both hot and cold apple cider along with an assortment of add-ons, such as cinnamon sticks, ground cinnamon, ground cloves, honey sticks, Red Hots, and orange slices.